tiamatica/mutsu/docs/Usage.md

 # Using Mutsu
 When adding the Mutsu package to your project, `myProj`,
-it will add the Mutsu namespace to your project space.
+it will add the Mutsu namespace to your project space .
+`#.myProj.Mutsu`

 You can place your test functions anywhere in your project folder.
 For a manageable structure you can create a namespace for your tests, e.g.:
 `)ns #.myProj.Tests`
-where you add your test functions, e.g.: `TestMyFunction`
+where you create your test functions with names that either start with

-Before beeing able to run your test functions you **have to**
-run Mutsu's RunTests once.
+`Test` or end with `_Test`(case-insensitive).
+Then call the RunTests
+function with the reference to that namespace as right argument.
 `#.myProj.Mutsu.RunTests myProj.Tests`
+It'll return a result space, a test report, that will be saved
+according to the settings of
+`ReportType`.

 The argument of RunTests is either a configuration space (NewConfiguration),
 a namespace  or a vector of namespaces to scan for tests.
 If arg is empty it will scan the calling space for tests.
-It'll return a result space.
 The initial execution of RunTests will also place helper functions
 in each namespace containing tests.